-- 5.20.1 The MGU-K must be mechanically fixed to either the survival cell, or both. - 5.20.2 Under normal operating conditions all MGU-K rotating parts must be permanently mechanically linked to the ICE with a fixed speed ratio to the crankshaft.
+- 5.20.1 The MGU-K must be mechanically fixed to the survival cell, the ICE or both. - 5.20.2 Under normal operating conditions all MGU-K rotating parts must be permanently mechanically linked to the ICE with a fixed speed ratio to the crankshaft.
 The MGU-K and its drive axis must be parallel to the crankshaft axis. - 5.20.3 All mechanical power to and from the MGU-K must pass through a single shaft to the MGU-K transmission.
 The connection to the ICE crankshaft must be ahead of X{PU} =100. - 5.20.4 An in-line, passive, dissipative energy torque limitation device may be incorporated in this link which temporarily allows the speed ratio to change for the sole purpose of protecting the components from dynamic torque overshoots.
-This device may only act above 520Nm when referred to crankshaft speed. - 5.20.5 The relative rotational speed between any two parts of the MGU-K may not exceed 60,000rpm. - 5.20.6 The thickness of the stack magnetic soft alloy laminated sheets may not be less than 50μm. - 5.20.7 The total mass of the MGU-K as defined in items 21 (MGU-K) and 24 (ERS-K phase cables) of Appendix 3 to these regulations must be no less than 16.0kg. - 5.20.8 The MGU-K mechanical transmission including any shaft passing across the ICE/MGU-K boundary will be assigned a mass of 4kg. - If part of the speed ratio is situated in the MGU-K and part in the ICE, 2kg will be added to each the minimum masses defined in 5.7.1 and 5.20.7 to assess conformity with those articles. - Should all of the speed ratio reside in the ICE, 4kg will be added to the minimum mass defined in 5.7.1 to assess conformity with that article - Should all of the speed ratio reside in the MGU-K, 4kg will be added to the minimum mass defined in 5.20.7 to assess conformity with that article. - 5.20.9 All rotating parts of the MGU-K and its mechanical transmission must have a fixed inertia by design.
-Any system other than that permitted by article 5.20.4, the effect of which is to vary the inertia, is prohibited.
+This device may only act above 520Nm when referred to crankshaft speed. - 5.20.5 The relative rotational speed between any two parts of the MGU-K may not exceed 60,000rpm. - 5.20.6 The thickness of the stack magnetic soft alloy laminated sheets may not be less than 50μm. - 5.20.7 The total mass of the MGU-K as defined in items 21 (MGU-K) and 25 (ERS-K phase conductors) of Appendix 3 to these regulations must be no less than 16.0kg. - 5.20.8 The MGU-K mechanical transmission including any shaft passing across the ICE/MGU-K boundary will be assigned a mass of 4kg.

+- If part of the speed ratio is situated in the MGU-K and part in the ICE, 2kg will be added to each the minimum masses defined in 5.7.1 and 5.20.7 to assess conformity with those articles. - Should all of the speed ratio reside in the ICE, 4kg will be added to the minimum mass defined in 5.7.1 to assess conformity with that article - Should all of the speed ratio reside in the MGU-K, 4kg will be added to the minimum mass defined in 5.20.7 to assess conformity with that article. - 5.20.9 All rotating parts of the MGU-K and its mechanical transmission must have a fixed inertia by design.
+Any system other than that permitted by article 5.20.4, the effect of which is to vary the inertia, is prohibited. - 5.20.10 The elements defined in item 24 (MGU-K torque sensor shaft) of Appendix 3 to these regulations must be dismountable from their respective PU elements without breaking any FIA permanent seal.